Updating Your Estate Plan

 We all like to have the peace of mind that comes with knowing our affairs are in order should anything happen to us.
 But, while we continue on our path, we may, from time to time, encounter an unexpected detour.
 Whether plans change for positive reasons or due to challenges we may experience, it is important that the estate plan one has in place remains current and up-to-date.

 At Moller Law Group, we review and implement any changes necessary for your will, trust or other documents.
-Our experienced attorney, Bill Moller, works together with you to explore your options, and helps you determine if your plan needs any revisions to reflect your current wishes.
+Our experienced attorney, works together with you to explore your options, and helps you determine if your plan needs any revisions to reflect your current wishes.

 What Changes Might Require Changes To A Plan?